 No need to over polish your silver.
 One of the delightful things about silver is how it reflects light.
 A little patina, or tarnish, in recesses next to polished highlights gives the surface texture and depth.
 Lightly polished silver is one of the prettiest things in any home.

-To polish your silver, we recommend Weiman (formerly called Wrights) Silver Polish.
+To polish your silver, we recommend Wrights/ Weiman Silver Polish.
+(It has been called both at different times.)
 It is non- abrasive and has tarnish inhibitors.
 It is fine for everyday use.
-Weiman (Wrights) Silver Cream is mildly abrasive and good for tougher jobs.
+Wrights/ Weiman Silver Cream is mildly abrasive and good for tougher jobs.
 The Silver Cream is the pink paste which comes in a tub that is widely available in supermarkets (although we usually find it cheaper at Wal-Mart).
-The Anti-Tarnish Silver Polish is no longer easy to find in stores, but easy to find online.
+The anti-tarnish Silver Polish is no longer easy to find in stores, but easy to find online.
 You may want to buy a 6-pack carton to keep it handy.